 When we talk about Westminster College's brand, we are referring to the images and perceptions invoked in the minds of our target audience (the campus community, alumni, prospective students, parents, and our neighbors) when they encounter our name or visual elements of our brand (e.g. the Griffin, our colors, or our logos) that make us unique compared to our competitors.

 Who pays for the advertising for my event?

 You are responsible for covering any costs incurred in producing and executing your campaign.
 This may including printing costs, postage (for mailings), or fees for paid advertising (radio, newspaper, etc.).
 Graphic design, media strategy, copyediting, and web page assistance are complementary.

 How do I get my event included on Westminster's website calendar?

 If you would like your campus event to be included on Westminster's website calendar, please submit the event details to Arikka Von.
 Be sure to provide detailed information—including event name, date, time, location, and a brief description of the event.
 If the event is a lecture, a bio of the presenter is very helpful as well.

 Can I create my own poster for a campus event?

-Yes, you can create your own poster as long as you adhere to the college's graphic standard (click here for access to graphic standards, logos, and design templates).
+Yes, you can create your own poster as long as you adhere to the college's graphic standards.
 We also ask that you submit your completed design to our office (send to Anita Boeira) for our review before you print your posters.